Unification of Italy: Defeat of the Kingdom of Naples

 Garibaldi distrusted the pragmatic Cavour since Cavour was the man ultimately responsible for orchestrating the French annexation of the city of Nice, which was his birthplace.
 Nevertheless, he accepted the command of Victor Emmanuel.
 When the king entered Sessa Aurunca at the head of his army, Garibaldi willingly handed over his dictatorial power.
 After greeting Victor Emmanuel in Teano with the title of King of Italy, Garibaldi entered Naples riding beside the king.
 Garibaldi then retired to the island of Caprera, while the remaining work of unifying the peninsula was left to Victor Emmanuel.

 The progress of the Sardinian army compelled Francis II to give up his line along the river, and he eventually took refuge with his best troops in the fortress of Gaeta.
 His courage boosted by his resolute young wife, Queen Marie Sophie, Francis mounted a stubborn defence that lasted three months.
 But European allies refused to provide him with aid, food and munitions became scarce, and disease set in, so the garrison was forced to surrender.
 Nonetheless, ragtag groups of Neapolitans loyal to Francis fought on against the Italian government for years to come.

-The fall of Gaeta brought the unification movement to the brink of fruition—only Rome and Venetia remained to be added.
+The fall of Gaeta brought the unification movement to the brink of fruition—only Lazio and Venetia remained to be added.
 On 18 February 1861, Victor Emmanuel assembled the deputies of the first Italian Parliament in Turin.
-On 17 March 1861, the Parliament proclaimed Victor Emmanuel King of Italy, and on 27 March 1861 Rome was declared Capital of Italy, even though it was not yet in the new Kingdom.
+On 17 March 1861, the Parliament proclaimed Victor Emmanuel King of Italy, and on 27 March 1861 Rome was declared capital of Italy, although it was not yet in the new kingdom.

+Borrowing from the old Latin title Pater Patriae of the Roman emperors, the Italians gave to King Victor Emmanuel II the epithet of Father of the Fatherland (Padre della Patria).
 Three months later Cavour died, having seen his life's work nearly completed.
 When he was given the last rites, Cavour purportedly said: "Italy is made.
 All is safe."